DataMonkeyOverlord/DataMonkeyOverlord.github.io/weekly-status.md

 ---

 Thank you for reading this week's update.
 Feel free to reach out if you have any questions or feedback!
+# 🗓️ Weekly Status Update - [10/01]

+## What Did I Do Last Week?

+- **Completed:**
+  1) Cleaned Primary Dataset
+  2) Performed preliminary data exploration
+     - Removed 20,000 Nan / non useful observations
+     - identified abnormal data such as years with - values
+     - normalized nan data with median values
+     - clipped extreme outlier data
+  3) Read Documentation on Azure DataLake Storage Setup
+  4) Currently working on alternative data smoothing, and possibly binning values across the dataset.
+  5)
+- **Progress:** Ive reduced many unneeded values out of my dataset.
+The dataset comprised roughly 25 tables that contained relevant data.
+After cleaning i ended up dropped many of the tables due to the inability to reconcile many of the obeservations and or not providing data that would be contiguious through the period of the study.
+This resulted in roughly 9 dataframes that would be combined to form one of the main tables that will be moved into the data lake.
+This dataset was reduced from 130,000 observations down to 15,500 observations.
+The remaining supporting tables require further cleaning but are pretty close to completion as well.
+The remaining tables are roughly 2.2 million observations, which will provide me with additional data to support my visualizations.

+## What Do I Plan to Do This Week?

+- **Upcoming Tasks:**
+  Perform Datatransformation on the larger datasets
+  I will then create the tables in Azure SQL that i want to load the data into.
+  This will offer better control and checks on future entries or addition into the tables.
+  For example adding observations for columns that will not allow nulls will be rejected.

+- **Focus Areas:** Continued Data Normalization work

+## Are There Any Impediments in My Way?

+- **Challenges:** None
+- **Requests:** None

+## Reflection on the Process

+- **What Went Well:** Cleaning the primary dataset went well
+- **Improvements:** Transforming Observations into useable observations is critical to enlarging a dataset without causing duplications.
+- **Lessons Learned:** Not all Datasets are created equal

+---

+Thank you for reading this week's update.
+Feel free to reach out if you have any questions or feedback!